 The operation usually lasts less than 1 hour and is almost painless.
 Many people choose to stay awake during surgery, while others may need to be put to sleep for a short time.
 If you are awake, you will have an anesthetic to numb the nerves in and around your eye.

-After the operation, a patch will be placed over your eye and you will rest for a while.
-You will be watched by your medical team to see if there are any problems, such as bleeding.
+After the operation, a patch will be placed over your eye, and you will rest for a while.
+Your medical team will watch you see if there are any problems, such as bleeding.
 Most people who have cataract surgery can go home the same day.
-Since you will not be able to drive, make sure you make arrangements for a ride.
+Since you will not be able to drive, make arrangements for a ride.

 After surgery, your doctor will schedule exams to check on your progress.
-For a few days after surgery, you may take eyedrops or pills to help healing and control the pressure inside your eye.
+You may take eye drops or pills for a few days after surgery to promote healing and control the pressure inside your eye.
 Ask your doctor how to use your medications, when to take them, and what effects they can have.
 You will also need to wear an eye shield or eyeglasses to help protect the eye.
 Avoid rubbing or pressing on your eye.

 Problems after surgery are rare, but they can occur.
-These can include infection, bleeding, inflammation (pain, redness, swelling), loss of vision, or light flashes.
-With prompt medical attention, these problems usually can be treated successfully.
+These can include infection, bleeding, inflammation (pain, redness, swelling), vision loss, or light flashes.
+With prompt medical attention, these problems can usually be treated successfully.

-When you are home, try not to bend or lift heavy objects.
+Try not to bend or lift heavy objects when you are home.
 Bending increases pressure in the eye.
 You can walk, climb stairs, and do light household chores.

 You can quickly return to many everyday activities, but your vision may be blurry.
-The healing eye needs time to adjust so that it can focus properly with the other eye, especially if the other eye has a cataract.
+The healing eye needs time to adjust to focus properly with the other eye, especially if the other eye has a cataract.
 Ask your doctor when you can resume driving.

 If you just received an IOL, you may notice that colors are very bright or have a blue tinge.
 Also, if you've been in bright sunlight, everything may be reddish for a few hours.
 If you see these color tinges, it is because your lens is clear and no longer cloudy.
-Within a few months after receiving an IOL, these colors should go away.
-And when you have healed, you will probably need new glasses.
+Within a few months after receiving an IOL, these colors should disappear.
+And when you have healed, you may enjoy your enhanced vision.

-Sometimes a part of the natural lens that is not removed during cataract surgery becomes cloudy and may blur your vision.
+Sometimes, a part of the natural lens that is not removed during cataract surgery becomes cloudy and may blur your vision.
 This is called an after-cataract.
 An after-cataract can develop months or years later.
 Unlike a cataract, an after-cataract is treated with a laser.
-In a technique called YAG laser capsulotomy, your doctor uses a laser beam to make a tiny hole in the lens to let light pass through.
+With YAG laser capsulotomy, your doctor uses a laser beam to make a tiny hole in the lens to let light pass through.
 This is a painless outpatient procedure.